lightning/bolts/03-transactions.md

 In the following:
  - we assume that *local* is the funder
- - private keys are displayed as 32 bytes plus a trailing 1 (bitcoin's convention for "compressed" private keys, i.e. keys for which the public key is compressed)
+ - private keys are displayed as 32 bytes plus a trailing 1 (Bitcoin's convention for "compressed" private keys, i.e. keys for which the public key is compressed)
  - transaction signatures are all deterministic, using RFC6979 (using HMAC-SHA256)

 The input for the funding transaction was created using a test chain